-Goal 2: Increase the Retention and Grad Students duation Rates of Undergraduate Minority and d First- ( Generation Strategies Action Priorities Time frame Responsible Unit or Office FSU 2.1: Sustain the implementation of continuing and new programs intended to enhance student success and increase underrepresented minority and first-generation student retention and graduation rates. a) Continue programs to enhance student success: Academic Success Network (ASN), Academic Enrichment Series, Freshman Progress Survey, TRiO Student Support Services (SSS), Beacon Early-Alert system, and the Tutoring Center Services.
+Goal 2: Increase the Retention and Graduation Rates of Undergraduate Minority and First-Generation Students Strategies Action Priorities Time frame Responsible Unit or Office FSU 2.1: Sustain the implementation of continuing and new programs intended to enhance student success and increase underrepresented minority and first-generation student retention and graduation rates. a) Continue programs to enhance student success: Academic Success Network (ASN), Academic Enrichment Series, Freshman Progress Survey, TRiO Student Support Services (SSS), Beacon Early-Alert system, and the Tutoring Center Services.
 2008- 2018 Office of the Provost b) Implement new programs to enhance student success: Expanding the Academic Success Network scope, Predictive Analytics (PAR);, and HelioCampus 2008- 2018 Office of the Provost